DRE2N/DungeonsXL/README.md

 ## Compatibility
 ### Server
-DungeonsXL works with 1.8.3 and higher.
-However, support for 1.12.x / 1.11.x / 1.10.x / 1.9.x has a higher priority than support for 1.8.x and lower.
+DungeonsXL works with 1.8.8 and higher.
+However, support for 1.12.x / 1.11.x / 1.10.x / 1.9.x has a higher priority than support for 1.8.8.
+Old builds that support older versions are unusable for production environments.
 See [here](../../wiki/legacy-support) for detailed information.
 Some cosmetic features require the Spigot API and will therefore not work with CraftBukkit.

 ### Building information and dependencies
 Building DungeonsXL from source requires [Apache Maven](https://maven.apache.org/).